Deprecated

 }

 The allow_alias option allows multiple enum values to have the same number.
 This can lead to issues when working with the JSON representation of Protobuf, a first-class citizen of proto3.
-If you get a serialized Protobuf value over the wire in binary format, it is unknown what specific value in the enum it applies to, and JSON usually serialized enum values by name.
+If you get a serialized Protobuf value over the wire in binary format, it's unknown what specific value in the enum it applies to, and JSON usually serialized enum values by name.
 While in practice, if you declare an alias, you expect names to be interchangeable, this can lead to hard-to-track bugs.

 Instead of having an alias, we recommend deprecating your current enum, and making a new one with the enum value name you want.
 Or just stick with the current name for your enum value.